jonathanstowe/NativeHelpers-Array/README.md

 ## Licence

+This is free software.

-Please see the [LICENCE](LICENCE) file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution for details.

-© Jonathan Stowe 2015, 2016, 2017, 2019
+© Jonathan Stowe 2015 - 2021